-The Company entered into a Company Secretarial Agreement dated 26 September 2018 appointing Link Asset Services as Company Secretary to provide the company secretarial functions required by the Companies Act.
+The Company entered into a Company Secretarial Services Agreement dated 26 September 2018 appointing Link Company Matters Limited ("Company Matters") as Company Secretary to provide the company secretarial functions required by the Companies Act.
+Under the terms of the Company Secretarial Services Agreement, the aggregate fees payable to Company

-Under the terms of the Company Secretarial Services Agreement, the aggregate fees payable to Link Asset Services are currently £61,920 per annum.
-The Company Secretarial Agreement is for an initial period of 12 months and thereafter shall automatically renew for successive periods of 12 months unless or until terminated by either party (a) at the end of the initial period, provided written notice is given to the other party at least six months prior to the end of the initial period or (b) at the end of any successive 12-month period, provided written notice is given to the other party at least six months prior to the end of such successive 12-month period.
+Matters were £61,920 per annum.
+Following the initial period of 12 months the Company Secretarial Agreement automatically renews for successive periods of 12 months unless or until terminated by either party, provided written notice is given at the end of any successive 12-month period, provided written notice is given to the other party at least six months prior to the end of such successive 12-month period.